 The Coin Study Room is currently closed for research visits.

 What else is going on at the Barber?

 The Barber is home to the University of Birmingham’s Department of Art History, Curating and Visual Studies, ranked number 2 in the UK.
-Term commences 21 September and History of Art students will be attending classes in the Barber Lecture Theatre on the ground floor on weekdays from 28 September.
+Teaching has finished for the academic year.
 The Barber also houses the Barber Fine Art Library which is not open to the public.

 I’m not ready to visit yet, what’s available for me?

-There is a wealth of information on our collection online and we’ve launched lots of digital initiatives in the last six months, including Barber Home and regular Tuesday Talks.
-We are continuing to develop these activities, with new content uploaded every week.
+There is a wealth of information on our collection online and we’ve launched lots of digital initiatives over the last year, including Barber Home and regular Tuesday Talks.
+We are continuing to develop these activities, with new content uploaded frequently.